 Habitat & Distribution

-- All 17 species of penguins live in the Southern Hemisphere.
-See species appendix for information on distribution for each species.
+- All 18 species of penguins live in the Southern Hemisphere.
+(See Appendix for information on distribution for each species.)
 Penguins are found on every continent in the Southern Hemisphere.
 They are abundant on many temperate and subantarctic islands.

 - Penguins generally live on islands and remote continental regions free from land predators, where their inability to fly is not detrimental to their survival.